Five things you may have missed from Saturday's EFL action

 Zola breaks his Birmingham duck

-A long wait ended for Gianfranco Zola on Saturday, as he registered his first win since becoming Birmingham boss in what was his 11th game in charge.
+A long wait ended for Gianfranco Zola, as he registered his first win since becoming Birmingham boss in what was his 11th game in charge.

-The timing of the club's decision to sack Gary Rowett and replace him with the former Chelsea forward on 14 December came as a surprise, as City had beaten Ipswich the day before and were outside of the Championship play-off zone on goal difference.
+The timing of the club's decision to sack Gary Rowett and replace him with the former Chelsea forward on 14 December came as a surprise, as City had beaten Ipswich the night before and were outside the Championship play-off zone only on goal difference.

 Blues director Panos Pavlakis said Zola's pedigree fitted with Birmingham's ambition to "move in a new direction".

-However, the former Italy international found life tough at St Andrew's, slipping away from the top six after taking just three points from a possible 24 in the league and exiting the FA Cup following a third-round replay at Newcastle.
+However, the former Italy international found life tough at St Andrew's, his side slipping away from the top six after taking just three points from a possible 24 in the league and exiting the FA Cup following a third-round replay at Newcastle.

 But a relieved Zola finally picked up that elusive win when Lukas Jutkiewicz's goal was enough to see off 10-man Fulham.